 The astronomer Galileo became the sixth member of the Lincean Academy in 1611, and afterwards proudly displayed the lynx logo on his publications.
 In return, the academy stood by Galileo after his patrons, Maffeo Barberini (Pope Urban VIII) and the pope's nephew Cardinal Francesco Barberini, deserted him.
 Galileo's entrance into the academy wasn't uniformly welcomed by the existing Linceans.
 Della Porta dismissed Galileo's telescope (something Galileo himself never claimed to have actually invented) claiming that he, Della Porta, had more or less invented the same thing years earlier.

 Galileo's allies-turned-enemies, the Barberinis did support the Lincean Academy from time to time (Francesco Barberini himself was a Lincean), and this caused an odd paradox.
 Though the academy wanted to accurately depict nature, it also had to sufficiently flatter its patrons.
-Sometimes, this worked well.
+Sometimes, this worked reasonably well.
 Producing flowery treatises on the trademark Barberini bees — using the "little eyeglass" Galileo invented — induced the Linceans to draw exquisite bee illustrations in microscopic detail.
-(Galileo examined other bugs, describing the flea as "quite horrible" but the moth and even mosquito as "very beautiful.")
-On the other hand, Lincean Johannes Faber found himself reluctantly describing Dracunculus Barberinus, shown at right — a probable forgery but something he had to take seriously because it belonged to Francesco.
+The examinations might have afforded the savants the opportunity to discover the insects' naughty parts, but Cesi instead maintained that the head of the hive was, like the pope, male and chaste.
+In a more blatant instance of patron pleasing, Lincean Johannes Faber found himself reluctantly describing Dracunculus Barberinus, shown at right — a probable forgery but something he had to take seriously because it belonged to Francesco.
 (German Jesuit polymath and dragon enthusiast Athanasius Kircher also depicted a similar dragon in Mundus Subterraneus.)
 This utter dependence on aristocratic patronage was typical of the time.

 The Linceans carried out some of the Western world's first serious research in paleobotany, concentrating on fossil wood found near Acquasparta.
 The Linceans were divided on the issue of fossil origins, but examination of the fossil wood deposits caused Stelluti, who carried on with Cesi's research after his death, to conclude that fossil wood had formed inside the earth.
 Considering the varying preservation states of the fossils examined, and the fact that much of the wood was transported away from its original locality without any fossil leaves, the Linceans' mistake was understandable.
 And regardless of their conclusions, they produced field illustrations of unprecedented quality.
 This was also true of fungi depictions, considered by the savants to be "imperfect plants" because they lacked discernible flowers, fruits, or seeds, and because no one could figure out how they reproduced.